 In the KUCA, basic studies on reactor physics and reactor engineering are being performed.
-Recent research topics includes 1) nuclear characteristics of thorium fueled reactor, 2) nuclear transmutation studies on minor actinides, 3) critical experiments on highly-enriched uranium cores with various spectrum indices, 4) subcriticality measurements using various techniques, 5) nuclear characteristics of coupled core systems, 6) development of innovative techniques for the neutron measurement and their application to reactor physics experiments, 7) simulation experiments of the accelerator driven subcritical reactor (ADSR) using combination of subcritical cores and the neutron generator, and 8) 14MeV neutron transport in the thorium pile.
-In 2009, new neutron generating system using the FFAG proton accelerator was installed in the A-core to promote ADSR development research.
+Recent research topics includes 1) nuclear characteristics of thorium fueled reactor, 2) nuclear transmutation studies on minor actinides, 3) critical experiments on highly-enriched uranium cores with various spectrum indices, 4) subcriticality measurements using various techniques, 5) nuclear characteristics of coupled core systems, 6) development of innovative techniques for the neutron measurement and their application to reactor physics experiments, 7) simulation experiments of the accelerator driven subcritical reactor (ADSR) using combination of subcritical cores and the neutron generator based on FFAG proton accelerator, and 8) 14MeV neutron transport in the thorium pile.

-For education, the reactor laboratory course on reactor physics is offered every summer for 11 universities since 1975.
+For education, the reactor laboratory course on reactor physics is offered every summer for 12 universities since 1975.
 Approximately 150 graduate or undergraduate students majoring in nuclear engineering are joining this course every year.
 The subjects offered in the experimental course includes 1) critical mass measurement, 2) control rod worth calibration, 3) measurement of neutron flux, and 4) reactor operation and fuel handling for educational purpose.
 The same reactor laboratory course has been offered for Korean undergraduate students from 2003 and for Swedish graduate students from 2006.